Male Urethritis in Emergency Medicine Medication

 Medication Summary

-In the emergency department, single-dose antibiotic therapy for urethritis is administered to cover both gonococcal urethritis (GCU) and nongonococcal urethritis (NGU), since results of NAAT testing may not be immediately available, and compliance with outpatient treatment and follow-up may be uncertain.
-Consider presumptive treatment for T vaginalis, or base treatment on evidence of this organism on urine microscopy.
+In the emergency department, antibiotic therapy for urethritis is administered to cover both gonococcal urethritis (GU) and nongonococcal urethritis (NGU), since results of NAAT testing may not be immediately available, and compliance with outpatient treatment and follow-up may be uncertain.
+Consider presumptive treatment for T vaginalis, or base treatment on evidence of this organism on first catch urine microscopy (which may be insensitive) or NAAT.

 Therapy for NGU